 Now, you should be staring directly at the flange.
 The broken wax ring is wrapped around the circular flange.
 Broken or not, it will be sealed pretty tight around the flange, so the next step is to scrape the remnants of the old wax ring with a putty knife.
 Smooth out any debris to create a clean, dry surface.

 The flange should be bolted into the floor.
 Take a minute to remove the bolts so you can inspect the flange.
 If it’s cracked or broken, then the flange shouldn't be covered again.
 Call a plumber to replace a toilet flange, which costs between $145 and $165, to avoid a future bathroom catastrophe.
+If you’re comfortable with DIYing it, you can replace a toilet flange yourself.

 Replace the Flange Bolts